Get in Touch

 3. Comprehending Neural Networks

-• Evolution from biological to artificial neurons
+• Transitioning from biological to artificial neurons

 • Activation functions